imagine6/gifcities2/README.md

 You are to treat this challenge as if you are working as a full-stack web developer at a fictitious startup.
 A news site has revealed that a big tech company is copying some of GifCities core features.
 The CTO is under pressure to showcase a minimum viable product to their board of directors by the end of the week.

-You are tasked to integrate the Tenor's API that will deliver GIF search results and show those results visually in a working Flask app.
+You are tasked to integrate a Web API that will deliver GIF search results and display these search results using Flask.
 Fortunately, most of the work had already been done and you only need to add some finishing touches.